-If full text is available there should be a green or a red Open Access icon next to the article record.
+If full text is available there should be a green icon () next to the article record.

-Many articles in ScienceDirect have a PDF attached to them.
+Many articles in ScienceDirect have a link to a PDF attached.
 The PDF does not necessarily mean that the article is accessible to read.

 For this example, the third article is not available through ScienceDirect; however, we can check to see if the library subscribes to the journal.